heavy-lifting/heavy-lifting.github.io/_posts/2019-03-06-twenty-nineteen.md

 i played a super fun show for [mutualism](https://mutualismuk.bandcamp.com/) at [hatch](http://www.hatchsheffield.com/) (fka audacious art experiment) with loads of other amazing artists and everyone smashed it.  i hadn't played a solo show for a while and i was trying out some new stuff, plus i love what mutualism do and i wanted to do a great job for them so i was SUPER nervous (as i was setting up i literally had to keep jumping up and down cause i had so much nervous energy and my legs were involuntarily scooting around).
 BUT i thought it went pretty well, a couple of duff moments, but people in the crowd were super cool and danced loads and i got loads of nice comments after. i stayed out to watch [iceboy violet's](https://soundcloud.com/iceboy_violet) set (which was AMAZING) but had to get a relatively early night since i was teaching little kids the next day! one of my favourite shows i've ever played - thank you mutualism <3

 ## upcoming
-so i've got loads of super fun projects coming up to - doing more organising and weird sound art than playing gigs at the moment which feels a bit odd since i played so many last year, but i'm enjoying the different pace.
+so i've got loads of super fun projects coming up to - doing more organising and weird sound art than playing gigs at the moment which feels a bit odd since i played so many last year, but i'm enjoying the difference in pace.
 * [leeds international festival](https://leedsinternationalfestival.com/) - i'm organising a feminist hackathon with northern sound collective (me, joanne armitage and lizzie wilson) called 'automation and me' - we'll have 20 amazing women coming together to make new work about automation and the body. so so so so psyched for this!
 * [algomech](https://algomech.com/2019/) - algomech has rolled round once again, and i couldn't be more excited! i'm producing an experimental greek chorus exploring the metrical structure of sophocles' antigone through sonification & working with alex on some of the organisation, and playing a live set with TYPE.  algomech is one of the best things to happen in sheffield and i can't wait to see what everyone comes up with this year.
 * LANDMASS - SONA got a grant through YSWN to run a sound art project between sheffield and orkney called LANDMASS.  i'm really happy about this one for a couple of reasons - one because it means we get to visit amy in orkney and i'm really missing her, and secondly as it's the first grant i've had for a purely creative project and i don't need to do any organising (beyond sorting my own travel etc).  we're planning to do a data sonification project using analogue film images, and we're also helping to make connections with various sound and art folks while we're up there.